Travel & Tourism Guide by MalagaInformation.com

 Barcelona

-BarcelonaOnce you settle in to your Cheap Hotel in Barcelona, you need to explore the city.
+BarcelonaOnce you settle in to your cheap Barcelona hotel, you need to explore the city.
 Carry on saving money on your Spain holiday by checking out these cheap things to do in Barcelona:

 1. Gaudi’s architecture